 Preparing for your appointment

-It is sometimes helpful to take a family member or friend along with you for your first appointment; someone who has known you for a long time, and with your permission may be able to share important information with your therapist.
+If it sometimes helpful to take a family member or friend along with you for your first appointment.
+Someone who has known you for a long time, with your permission may be able to share important information with your therapist.

 Before your appointment, make a list of:

 - Any symptoms you or people close to you have noticed, and for how long.

 - Key personal information, including traumatic events in your past and any current, major stressors.